Department of Politics

 Game Theory and Applications: POL 347, 349, 352

-Junior Year.
 Students are required to complete two semesters of junior independent work.
 Junior Workshops will meet every other week of the Fall teaching period and on alternating weeks, students are required to view online plenary session video modules and attend a 50-minute discussion section.
 The plenary component provides common instruction in research procedures and techniques.
-In their Fall Junior Workshops, juniors will complete a series of assignments building up to a research prospectus.
+In their Fall Junior Workshops, students will complete a series of assignments building up to a research prospectus.
 [NOTE: Junior Workshops are not considered courses and do not count toward satisfying departmental course requirements.]
-In the spring semester, juniors will complete a Junior Paper under the supervision of an independent work adviser.
+In the Spring semester, juniors will complete a junior paper under the supervision of an independent work adviser.
 Students must achieve at least a “D” on each of their two semesters of junior independent work as well as an average of a “C” or above across the two.
-If the average of the two is below “C” or one of the two receives an “F”, a second Junior Paper is required (with a grade that brings the average of the Fall JIW and the Summer JP grades to at least a “C” or better).
+If the average of the two is below “C” or one of the two receives an “F”, a second junior paper is required (with a grade that brings the average of the Fall JIW and the summer JP grades to at least a “C” or better).
 This is a prerequisite for beginning the senior year.
 For purposes of this requirement, the grades before the application of any late penalties are used.

-The department encourages students to use the summer between junior and senior year for work on the senior thesis.
+The department encourages students to use the summer between junior and senior year to work on their senior thesis.

 The department encourages students to consider studying abroad during the Spring semester of junior year.
 [NOTE: Politics concentrators may not study abroad during the Fall semester of junior year as they need to attend a Junior Workshop and Plenary Precept as part of fulfilling the Fall JIW requirement.]
-If, under a program approved in advance by the dean of the college, a concentrator in politics studies abroad for the equivalent of an academic year at Princeton, the department is willing to credit as departmentals as many as four courses in political science or related fields when they are taken at a foreign university.
+If, under a program approved in advance by the Office of International Programs, a Politics concentrator studies abroad during the Spring semester of junior year, the department will credit as departmentals as many as two courses in political science or related fields when they are taken at a foreign university.
 Normally, the department is willing to substitute no more than one cognate and one departmental or two cognates for concentrators studying abroad for one semester.
 In the Spring, students who study abroad will write a junior paper under the supervision of a Politics faculty member who will advise them remotely.